 Prescription Drug Overdoses and Health Care Providers

 NEW!
-The CDC released "CDC Guideline for Prescribing Opioids for Chronic Pain" in an effort to ensure patients have access to effective pain medications while reducing the growing epidemic of misuse, abuse, and overdoses from opioids.
+"Utah Guideline for Prescribing Opioids for Chronic Pain" in an effort to ensure patients have access to effective pain medications while reducing the growing epidemic of misuse, abuse, and overdoses from opioids.

 Health care professionals who prescribe extended-release (ER) and long-acting (LA) opioid analgesics are in a key position to balance the benefits of prescribing ER/LA opioid analgesics to treat pain against the risks of serious adverse outcomes including addiction, unintentional overdose, and death.